Pow-Sys Güç Sistemleri logoPow-Sys Güç Sistemleri

 What is fire detection periodic inspection in Bursa

 Fire detection and alarm system periodic inspection is the process of checking and reporting the panel, detectors, manual call points, sounders, strobes, power supply, loop/zone lines and fire scenarios at defined intervals according to legislation, relevant standards and manufacturer instructions.
 The aim is to verify that the system can perform early detection, correct warning, safe evacuation and required automation outputs reliably during an actual fire.
-For related context, see Bursa Generator Periodic Inspection.
+For related context, see Bursa Electrical Installation Periodic Inspection.

 How is the inspection interval determined